MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/overview.md

 ### Resources that don't work in machine configuration

-When using Azure Policy's machine configuration feature, don't use the following resources:
+When using Azure Automanage's machine configuration feature, don't use the following resources:

 - `WindowsFeature`
 - `WindowsFeatureSet`